 Source: National Fire Protection Agency (NFPA)

-What you do to treat a burn in the first few minutes after it occurs can make a huge difference in the severity of the injury.
+How you treat a burn in the first few minutes after it occurs can make a huge difference in the severity of the injury.

 First-degree burns involve the top layer of skin.
 Sunburn is a first-degree burn.